-WASHINGTON, D.C.: Representatives from more than 23 American Municipal Power, Inc. (AMP) and Ohio Municipal Electric Association (OMEA) member communities participated in the 2020 American Public Power Association (APPA) Legislative Rally Feb.
-24-26.
+COLUMBUS, OH: Representatives from American Municipal Power, Inc. (AMP) and Ohio Municipal Electric Association (OMEA) member communities participated in the virtual 2021 American Public Power Association (APPA) Legislative Rally in March.
 The annual Rally is an opportunity for municipal electric system representatives to share firsthand insights with federal lawmakers and staff.

-More than 45 participants from AMP and OMEA member communities attended the rally.
-The AMP/OMEA group represented municipalities in Ohio, Delaware, Pennsylvania, Virginia, West Virginia and Kentucky.
+Participants from AMP and OMEA member communities participated in the rally representing municipalities in Ohio, Delaware, Kentucky, Michigan, Pennsylvania, Virginia and West Virginia.

-The annual APPA Legislative Rally provides a valuable opportunity for public power to directly engage in the legislative process and raise awareness about the issues that affect public power and their customers.
-Specifically, the continued sequestration of Build America Bonds and New Clean Renewable Energy Bonds, increasing transmission costs and the recently adopted FERC order on PJM’s Minimum Offer Price Rule (MOPR).
-All have a negative impact on providing electric service to customers.
+The annual APPA Legislative Rally provides a valuable opportunity for public power to be engaged in the legislative process and raise awareness about the issues that impact public power and their customers.
+In addition to sharing their position on possible carbon emissions reduction policies, members also discussed how the continued sequestration of Build America Bonds and New Clean Renewable Energy Bonds, increasing transmission costs and capacity markets all have a negative impact on providing electric service to customers.